zelic91/zquickblox/README.md

 This gem is a Quickblox API client in Ruby.
 Normally, we will use Javascript or mobile SDK, but in some cases where server needs to control things, this gem will play its role.

-Currently this gem ONLY supports creating users on Quickblox (used for signing up user).
+Currently this gem ONLY supports creating users on Quickblox (used for signing up user) and creating / updating chat dialog (used for backend's need).

 ## Installation